MadStats/reflections-on-presentations-Boyango/README.md

 What were aspects of the presentations for which you had concerns or questions:
   Perhaps new year could be added as another predictor

+  Title of presentation: Terrorism
+What were aspects of the presentation that you liked:

+What were aspects of the presentations for which you had concerns or questions: